 - What the opening screen of your computing device looks like (plain with 2-3 icons, covered with different files, loaded with app icons, organized with folders...
 Take a screenshot of your computer device desktop to insert in the Planning Document (screenshot directions are in Basics Q2).

-- What your does your drive space look like when you open it?
+- What does your drive space look like when you open it?
 (Google Drive, OneDrive, Main Document folder...).
-Are there loads of homeless files, redundant files, or repetitive files?
+Are there loads of homeless files, untitled files, redundant files, or repetitive files?
 Are there folders that organize your work?
 Take a screenshot of your drive space folder to insert.

 4. Continue on to the content block below to learn about some tools to help you Organize Tasks and Homework (select the + symbol to expand the block).

 LEARNING NEW PROGRAMS

 Empowered learners can apply previous experience and knowledge to learn something new.

 5. Read through the Learning a New Program document to review tips and tricks for learning new tools.

 6. In the next content block "Organizing Tasks and Homework," you will have a choice board of options for learning about new tools.
 The challenge is for you to apply your skills and evaluate and select new tools that will meet and support your preferences that will become part of your digital life.

 NOTE- Please remember to take care of your computing device.